 Batman: The Return (With Bruce Wayne back and stepping back into the cape-and-cowl, he attempts to begin the shift of the Bat-Family into Batman, Inc. However, information that Bruce seems to have picked up during his stay at Vanishing Point appears to have alerted him to a vast criminal organization in the midst of creating artificial metahumans and it seems that Batman has overcome one vast ordeal just to meet another...
 The birth of Batman, Inc. starts out knowing the name of its new enemy, "Leviathan"...)

-All There in the Manual: The Black Casebook, a collection of stories which Morrison used to build his Myth Arc.
+All There in the Manual: The Black Casebook, a collection of older stories which Morrison used to build his Myth Arc and which are referred to several times throughout the story.
 While not necessary to understand the events on what is going on per se, it can provide the proper context to the backstory of what Morrison is writing.

 And the Adventure Continues: The final issue ends on an usually somber version of this.
 Talia is dead, Gotham is saved and Bruce sincerely wants to retire as Batman but that fantasy is short lived as Damian and Talia's graves have been robbed and Ra's Al Ghul seems to be mounting a new plan using Damian's clones.
 The last issue ends it the acknowledgement that Batman's mission will never end.